divyabatchu/portfolio/README.md

 Open index.html in your browser.

 ## 4. About
-Made by Jeremie Faye using code provided by Udacity
+Made by divya batcu using code provided by Udacity